benedya/bbot/README.md

 ## bot-framework
-The goal of this framework is to separate business logic from different platforms of the bot.
+The goal of this framework is to separate business logic from different platforms of a bot.
 This framework supports (architecture and main functions) of messenger and telegram platforms for now.
 ## how to use
 ```php